johann017/Sudoku/README.md

 - Run `gh repo clone johann017/Sudoku` in the command line

 `Sudoku.py`:
+- Move into the Sudoku directory
 - To run this, type the following in to the command line:
   ```
   python Sudoku.py
   ```

 `SudokuGUI.py`:
+- Move into the Sudoku directory
 - To run this, type the following in to the command line:
   ```
   python SudokuGUI.py